NBISweden/workshop-bioinformatics-for-PIs/session-bioinformatics/bioinformatics.md

 ---

-# A Bioinformatician is, then, Someone who...
+# A Bioinformatician is, then, Someone Who...

 - Applies information technology to the field of molecular biology
 \medskip